marxin/texi2rst-generated/sphinx/gfortran/extensions-implemented-in-gnu-fortran.rst

     ! a is automatic; b, c, and d are static endsubroutine

+.. index:: intrinsics, math, intrinsics, trigonometric functions

 .. _extended-math-intrinsics:

-.. index:: intrinsics, math

-.. index:: intrinsics, trigonometric functions

 Extended math intrinsics
 ^^^^^^^^^^^^^^^^^^^^^^^^